phcode-dev/phoenix-fs/README.md

 1. Copy `src-tauri/src/platform.rs` to the same folder of your tauri main file.
 2. Copy all `#[tauri::command]` from `src-tauri/src/main.rs` to your tauri main file.
 3. Update your `tauri::Builder::default()` section in your tauri `main fn()`

-Certainly!
-Here's a polished presentation for a GitHub `README.md` for your project:

----

 ## Usage in Tauri with Node Websocket Connector